 Parent PLUS Loan Repayment

-With a Parent PLUS loan, you will have the choice between three repayment plans: a standard repayment plan, a graduated repayment plan and an extended repayment plan.
+When it comes to Parent PLUS loan repayment, you will have the choice between three repayment plans: a standard repayment plan, a graduated repayment plan and an extended repayment plan.
 Parents who take out Parent PLUS loans are not eligible for income-based or loan forgiveness programs.

 With a standard repayment plan, borrowers make fixed payments for 10 years, with the possibility of extending payments to 30 years through loan consolidation.
 With a graduated repayment plan, the time period for repayment is the same as with a standard plan, but the payments are lower at first, and then increase, typically every 2 years.
 If you choose an extended repayment plan, your payments will be made over a 25 year period on either a fixed or graduated basis.